Eternity (group): History

-On March 22, 2021, Eternity released their debut single "I'm Real", sung by Hyejin, Seoa, Yeoreum, Sujin and Minji.
+On March 22, 2021, IITERNITI released their debut single "I'm Real", sung by Hyejin, Seoa, Yeoreum, Sujin and Minji.

 On August 25 and 26, Pulse9 released the teasers of sixth member, Dain's solo debut single "No Filter", and released the song on August 27.

+On September 19, 2023, it was confirmed that Eternity has rebranded to IITERNITI through IITERNITI's official Discord message.